Novel HDACi CS014

 Potential for treating rare cardiovascular and pulmonary diseases

 Given its multi-modal mechanism of action, CS014 has the potential to address a broad range of cardiovascular and pulmonary diseases that currently lack effective disease-modifying therapies.
-The drug's ability to target fibrosis, vascular remodeling, and thrombosis positions it as a strong candidate for treating rare and life-threatening cardiovascular and pulmonary diseases.
+The drug's ability to target fibrosis, vascular remodeling, and thrombosis positions it as a strong candidate for treating serious and life-threatening cardiovascular and pulmonary diseases.

 Phase I trial